 The gallery and engine notes show how structure, shaders, particles, and camera motion combine into a finished scene.

 Modern Chromium-based browsers provide the strongest WebGPU support.
-When WebGPU is unavailable, the landing page falls back to a static CSS background.
+Without WebGPU, the page falls back to a CSS background.

 Email: 1773771@gmail.com